by Jennie Wood

 Even though more and more actors are being recognized for their work, an African-American director has yet to win an Oscar.
 In fact, only two directors have been nominated, John Singleton in 1991 for Boyz n the Hood and Lee Daniels in 2009 for Precious.

 The Oscars are known for being notoriously slow to change.
 It took until 2010 for a woman, Kathryn Bigelow, to win the Oscar for Best Director.
-Looking back at Hattie McDaniel's historic win, during a ceremony where she wasn't allowed to sit with her Gone With the Wind co-stars, it's clear to see how the Oscars, like American society, has made slow, but steady progress over the years.
+Looking back at Hattie McDaniel's historic win, during a ceremony where she wasn't allowed to sit with her Gone With the Wind co-stars, it's clear to see how the Oscars, like American society, has progressed slowly over the years.